A rural tourism landscape project

 Concept

-Landscape architecture projects that takes into account sustainability, the relationship with the landscape and the history of the place, and promotes collaboration with local communities, is a perfect example of how tourism can be transformed into a driver of socio-economic and cultural development.
-In this case, by involving people who reside in nearby villages in the tourism project, cultural exchange is encouraged and mutual understanding between visitors and residents is promoted, thus enriching the tourism experience.
+Landscape architecture projects that take sustainability, the relationship with the surrounding environment, and collaboration with local communities into account are a perfect example of how tourism can be transformed into a driver of socio-economic and cultural development.
+By involving people from nearby villages in the tourism initiative, cultural exchange is fostered and mutual understanding between visitors and residents is strengthened, enriching the overall experience.

-This social interaction can strengthen relationships within the community and generate a sense of belonging and local pride, this is important inorder to build collective identities.
-In addition, by sharing their knowledge and skills, local residents can contribute to the project, generating a dynamic of collaboration and empowerment.
+This social interaction can reinforce community bonds and create a sense of belonging and local pride, which is essential for building collective identities.
+Moreover, by sharing their knowledge and skills, local residents can actively contribute to the project, generating a dynamic of collaboration and empowerment.

 Landscape architect and theorist Ian McHarg (1969) in his book Design with Nature emphasizes the importance of integrating landscape planning and design based on the natural characteristics of the territory.
 McHarg advocates an approach that seeks to conserve and regenerate the landscape, promoting the adaptation of architecture to the environmental conditions and ecological needs of the area.